Weichwerke-Heidrich-Software/bomnipotent_doc/content/integration/050_secvisogram.en.md

 title = "CSAF Docs with Secvisogram" slug = "secvisogram" weight = 50
+description = "Learn how to create valid CSAF security advisories using Secvisogram, with practical guidance on key document fields and best practices."
 +++

 The [Common Security Advisory Framework](https://www.csaf.io/specification.html) (CSAF) is a machine-readable format and international standard for sharing information about cybersecurity vulnerabilities.
 Its purpose is to inform users of your product how they should react: Do they need to update to a newer version?
 Do they need to modify a configuration?
 Is your product even truly affected, or does it maybe never call the affected part of the vulnerable library?